acerbilab/bads/README.md

 If you use BADS, you can demonstrate your appreciation in the following ways:

-- Cite BADS as appropriate;
+- Cite BADS as appropriate.
-- *Star* the BADS repository on GitHub;
+- *Star* the BADS repository on GitHub.
-- Follow me on Twitter for more updates about BADS and other projects I am involved.
+- [Follow me on Twitter](https://twitter.com/AcerbiLuigi) for updates about BADS and other projects I am involved.
+- Tell me about your model-fitting problem and your experience with BADS (positive or negative) at <luigi.acerbi@nyu.edu>.